 Our Policy and Code of Practice on the Regulation of Investigatory Powers Act 2000 sets out how we operate the required authorisation, review, renewal and cancellation process.

 You can also view the publication of the statistics on the use of the Regulation of Investigatory Powers Act 2000 over the past 6 years, which is updated annually.
-Information which would allow for the identification of the individual is not included, as this may be a breach of the Data Protection Act 1998.
+Information which would allow for the identification of the individual is not included, as this may be a breach of data protection law.